klei1984/max/defects.md

     </video>
     The path generator lets ground units pass these planes.
 This defect could be used as an exploit to give an edge against human players.
 If a unit's remaining moves in a turn are calculated well, then it is possible to stop exactly under the plane.
 The mini map will show the alien derelict's team color (team 5, yellow) instead of the player unit's color.
 If the grid cell gets attacked, the player unit is not damaged as the alien unit is targeted by the game.

-65. The ResourceManager_InitTeamInfo() function at cseg01:000D6316 initializes 5 CTinfo structs.
+65. The ResourceManager_InitTeamInfo() function (cseg01:000D6316) initializes 5 CTinfo structs.
 The last belongs to the alien derelicts team.
 The CTinfo structure's TeamType and ClanType fields are initialized from the MAX.INI file's red_team_player to gray_team_player and red_team_clan to gray_team_clan parameters.
 There is no alien_team_player nor alien_team_clan INI parameter so the alien CTinfo TeamType field is initialized from the red_team_clan INI parameter and the ClanType field is initialized from the DIGITAL INI group ID (returns 0 which corresponds to RANDOM clan).
 It is not yet clear what negative side effects these defects create.

 66. If a unit is selected the primary selection marker starts to blink at a 1 second rate.
 If a multiselect rectangle is redrawn by clicking and dragging the mouse pointer the primary marker gets redrawn as well and its draw function toggles the marker state much faster.
 The primary marker should not start to blink like crazy in such events.